paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

   (C) *Period of grant* — A planning grant shall be effective for a period of 1 year, beginning on the first day of the month in which the planning grant is made.
 Applicants may not receive more than 1 such planning grant.

-  (D) *Amount* — The amount of a planning grant may not exceed $75,000, except that the Attorney General may, for good cause, approve a grant in a higher amount.

-  (E) *Collaboration set aside* — Up to 5 percent of all planning funds shall be used to foster collaboration between State and local governments in furtherance of the purposes set forth in the Mentally Ill Offender Treatment and Crime Reduction Act of 2004.
+  (D) *Collaboration set aside* — Up to 5 percent of all planning funds shall be used to foster collaboration between State and local governments in furtherance of the purposes set forth in the Mentally Ill Offender Treatment and Crime Reduction Act of 2004.

 (5) **Implementation grants**